Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

 Buffalo Stats and Trends

-- Buffalo has one win against the spread in four games this season.
+- So far this season Buffalo has one win against the spread.

-- The Bulls have covered the spread once this season when underdogs by 6.5 points or more (in two chances).
+- The Bulls have been underdogs by 7 points or more two times this year and covered the spread once.

-- Buffalo's games this year have hit the over on one of three set point totals (33.3%).
+- Buffalo's games this season have gone over the total in one out of three opportunities (33.3%).

-- Buffalo is 1-1 against the spread and 2-1 overall when the team scores more than 22.8 points.
+- Buffalo is 1-1 against the spread and 2-1 overall when the team records more than 22.8 points.

 - The Bulls have three giveaways this season, while the Broncos have seven takeaways .